-- Develop a Parks and Trails Master Plan. - Develop a strategic plan for the Parks and Recreation Department. - Develop a master plan for the Summit Recreation Center. - Evaluate the potential of managing Temple Lake Park. - Develop a master plan for Hillcrest Cemetery. - Develop a master plan for Bend of the River. - Establish a park ranger program. - Plan for, design, construct, and invest in the continued maintenance of and improvement to the City's park, recreation, greenspace, and trail system. - Expand the wildflower initiative within City parks, trails, greenspace.
+- Develop a Parks and Trails Master Plan. - Develop a strategic plan for the Parks and Recreation Department. - Evaluate the potential of managing Temple Lake Park. - Develop a master plan for Hillcrest Cemetery. - Develop a master plan for Bend of the River. - Establish a park ranger program. - Plan for, design, construct, and invest in the continued maintenance of and improvement to the City's park, recreation, greenspace, and trail system. - Expand the wildflower initiative within City parks, trails, greenspace.